Job submission

 set -euo pipefail

-# load conda environment or software modules
+# Load conda environment to make required software available

-conda activate minimap2
+mamba activate minimap2

 max_threads="$(nproc)"